determined-ai/determined/docs/cluster-setup-guide/users/tls.rst

 Master
 ======

-In order to :ref:`configure the master <master-configuration>` to use TLS, set the ``security.tls.cert`` and ``security.tls.key`` options to paths to a TLS certificate file and key file.
+In order to :ref:`configure the master <master-config-reference>` to use TLS, set the ``security.tls.cert`` and ``security.tls.key`` options to paths to a TLS certificate file and key file.